Rex Cinema

 No one has favorited this theater yet

-An astonishing moderne facade to find in a small town, originally surmounted by a neon-lit semi-sky sign.
+Located in Coalville, northwest Leicestershire.
+An astonishing Streamline Moderne style façade to find in a small town, originally surmounted by a neon-lit semi-sky sign.
 Inside the two-level auditorium, the main feature is the highly-ribbed ante-proscenium, covered in silver plastic paint and up-lit from the balcony parapet.
 The tabs were up-lit from the false orchestra pit.
 A Holophane motorised Auto-Selective controller ran the colour changes.
 Projectors were Ernemann, sound Zeiss-Ikon.
 Like its sister the Regal Cinema, almost next door, there were double seats in the balcony.

 The Rex Cinema closed on 3rd May 1984.
-It is now in retail use as a store for the textile company Dunelm Mill.
+It went over to retail use as a store for the textile company Dunelm Mill, which closed on 26th June, 2016.

 Recent comments (view all 2 comments)